Carrooi/Nette-Labels/README.md

 ## Labels facade

 Now you can let your users create own labels.
-There is `Carrooi\Labels\Model\Facades\LabelsFacade` service.
+There is `Carrooi\Labels\Model\Facades\LabelsFacade` service for that.

 **Creating label**: